infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Governments & UN/Canada_British Columbia_Food and Nutrition Manual for homes.md

 - [SECTION 4 SPECIAL DIETS](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%204%20SPECIAL%20DIETS).
 Some people require special diets as part of the control ofhealth conditions
 - [SECTION 5 HEALTHY EATING](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%205%20HEALTHY%20EATING).
 This section of the manual covers the new Eating Wellwith Canada’s Food Guide as well as the nutrition topics of fluids, fibre and salt.
 - [SECTION 6 MENU PLANNING](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%206%20MENU%20PLANNING) This section of the manual discusses the topics of menuplanning including developing cycle menus, making menu substitutions and standardizing recipes.
-- Section 7: Lunches To Go, Eating Out and The Munchies.
+- [SECTION 7 Lunches to Go Eating Out Snacks](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%207%20Lunches%20to%20Go%20Eating%20Out%20Snacks).
 These present special circumstances in menu planning.
 Healthy eating choices for each of these situationsare discussed.
-- Section 8: Purchasing Food Wisely.
-Once the menu is developed, the next step is topurchase the food items.
+- [SECTION 8 Purchasing Food Wisely](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%208%20Purchasing%20Food%20Wisely) Once the menu is developed, the next step is to purchase the food items.
 This section discusses how to reduce food costs and howto read nutrition labels.
-- Section 9: Managing Food Safely to Maintain Quality.
-Food safety is important inthe facility setting.
+- [Section 9 Managing Food Safely](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#Section%209%20Managing%20Food%20Safely) Food safety is important inthe facility setting.
 Proper measures for storing and handling foods are discussed.
-- Section 10: The Dining Environment and Mealtime Assistance.
-This section of the manual covers a broad range of topics including the dining environment, common eating problems, providing assistance, and eating and behaviour challenges.
+- [SECTION 10 The Dining environment and Mealtime assistance](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%2010%20The%20Dining%20environment%20and%20Mealtime%20assistance) This section of the manual covers a broad range of topics including the dining environment, common eating problems, providing assistance, and eating and behaviour challenges.
-- Section 11: Emergency Planning.
-To ensure food provision is in place during emergencies, this section outlines how to develop an emergency plan.
+- [SECTION 11 EMERGENCY PLANNING](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%2011%20EMERGENCY%20PLANNING)To ensure food provision is in place during emergencies, this section outlines how to develop an emergency plan.
-- Section 12: Considerations for Children.
-Most facilities are for adults, but a few provide services to children.
+- [SECTION 12 Considerations for Children](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%2012%20Considerations%20for%20Children) Most facilities are for adults, but a few provide services to children.
 A lot of the information covered in the manual can beused for both adults and children.
 Section 12 of the manual also provides more specific information about foods and nutrition for children.
 ---

 # SECTION 1: Monitoring Your Food And Nutrition Program